 - Child life insurance premiums are very affordable.

-- Most insurance companies guarantee continuation of coverage through adulthood.
+- Most insurance companies guarantee a continuation of coverage through adulthood.

 - Funeral costs and/or medical bills would be paid in the event of your child’s death.